Uploading your music

 From the My scores and in the options column you will find the first button enables you to replace a score with an updated version.

-Currently you can upload Sibelius files (.sib files) to Score Exchange.
+Currently you can upload PDF files (.pdf) and Sibelius files (.sib files) to Score Exchange.
 You can not upload your music in any other format.
-This may change in the future, but for now you can not upload a PDF file or anything that is not a Sibelius file.
+This may change in the future, but for now you can not upload anything that is not a PDF file or Sibelius file.

-Score Exchange will automatically process your Sibelius files to produce the Scorch, seView and PDF files that vistors will interact with.
+If you upload a Sibelius file, Score Exchange can automatically process your Sibelius files to produce the Scorch, seView and PDF files that visitors will interact with.
 Your original Sibelius file is never made available to visitors to Score Exchange.

-Once you score has been uploaded and processed you can also upload an MP3 and image for each score.
+Once your score has been initially uploaded and processed you can also upload an MP3 and image for each score.

 If you have a lot of music to upload to Score Exchange, then you can also use the bulk upload option, which can be a faster then uploaded each file individually.